nichollascarter/subjx/README.md

     },
     // keep aspect ratio when resizing
     proportions: true,
+    // allow or deny an action(default: true)
+    draggable: true,
+    // handles will not showing with false
+    resizable: true,
+    rotatable: true,
     // ----- experimental options ------
     // show/manipulate rotation point(not tested with HTML elements)
     rotationPoint: true,